Effective governance

 - David Ryan

 Day-to-day management of the business is delegated by the Board through the Chief Executive to the Executive.
-Pursuant to section 18 of the South Australian Water Corporation Act 1994, the Minister has delegated authority to the Board of SA Water to approve procurements of up to $15 million (GST inclusive) and expenditure up to $4.4 million (GST inclusive) on any one project.
+Pursuant to section 18 of the South Australian Water Corporation Act 1994, the Minister has delegated an unlimited payment authority to the Board of SA Water and a procurement authority of up to $15 million (GST inclusive).

-A charter prepared by a previous Minister and the Treasurer, in consultation with the Board, was in place for 2023-24 in accordance with section 12 of the Public Corporations Act 1993.
-The charter guided the Board in seeking to balance community service with prudent commercial principles.
+A charter is in place for in accordance with section 12 of the Public Corporations Act 1993.
+The charter guides the Board in seeking to balance community service with prudent commercial principles.

-For 2023-24, no Director had an interest in any contract or proposed contract with SA Water, other than contracts in the ordinary course of business.
-No benefits were received by any Director of SA Water by virtue of a contract that was made with SA Water, other than in normal course of business as set out in the financial statements.
+No Director has an interest in any contract or proposed contract with SA Water, other than contracts in the ordinary course of business.
+No benefits are received by any Director of SA Water by virtue of a contract that was made with SA Water, other than in normal course of business as set out in the financial statements.

 The Board has established a committee structure to help it meet its responsibilities.
 Each committee has a charter that guides its functions and duties and is reviewed regularly.